tarantool/doc/doc/reference/configuration/cfg_logging.rst

     If the ``log`` string begins with "syslog:", then it is interpreted as a message for the
-    `syslogd <http://www.rfc-base.org/txt/rfc-5424.txt>`_ program which normally
+    `syslogd <https://linux.die.net/man/8/syslogd>`_ program, which normally
-    is running in the background of any Unix-like platform.
+    is running in the background on any Unix-like platform.
     The setting can be 'syslog:', 'syslog:facility=...', 'syslog:identity=...', 'syslog:server=...', or a combination.

-    The ``syslog:identity`` setting is an arbitrary string which will be placed at the beginning of all messages.
+    * The ``syslog:identity`` setting is an arbitrary string which will be placed at the beginning of all messages.
 The default value is: tarantool.

-    The ``syslog:facility`` setting is currently ignored but will be used in the future.
+    * The ``syslog:facility`` setting is currently ignored but will be used in the future.
       The value must be one of the `syslog <https://en.wikipedia.org/wiki/Syslog>`_ keywords, which tell syslogd where the message should go.
       The possible values are: auth, authpriv, cron, daemon, ftp, kern, lpr, mail, news, security, syslog, user, uucp, local0, local1, local2, local3, local4, local5, local6, local7.
 The default value is: local7.

-    The ``syslog:server`` setting is the locator for the syslog server.
+    * The ``syslog:server`` setting is the locator for the syslog server.
       It can be a Unix socket path beginning with "unix:", or an ipv4 port number.
       The default socket value is: dev/log (on Linux) or /var/run/syslog (on Mac OS).
       The default port value is: 514, the UDP port.

     When logging to a file, Tarantool reopens the log on `SIGHUP <https://en.wikipedia.org/wiki/SIGHUP>`_.
-    When log is
-    a program, its pid is saved in the :ref:`log.logger_pid <log-logger_pid>` variable.
+    When log is a program, its PID is saved in the :ref:`log.logger_pid <log-logger_pid>` variable.
 You need to send it a signal to rotate logs.

     | Type: string